membraneframework/membrane_udp_plugin/README.md

 # Membrane Multimedia Framework: UDP Element

-This package provides elements that can be used to read from and write to UDP sockets.
+This package provides element that can be used to read from and write to UDP sockets.

 # Installation